HumanCellAtlas/dcp-community/charters/MetadataSchema/charter.md

 * Ensuring the schema is compatible with open source software packages supporting the same draft of the JSON schema
 * Providing a test framework to enable community members to test if their proposed extensions are functional and meet our style guides
 * Providing exemplar data in JSON format that validates against the schema
-* Providing computationally readable information about depreciated and moved fields within the schema
+* Providing computationally readable information about deprecated and moved fields within the schema
 * Providing documentation to support data contributors understanding of what metadata fields exist and what their values should be
 * Providing documentation to support developers who write software using the metadata schema to understand the lifecycle and deprecation strategy of the metadata schema team and understand best practice for developing against the schema
 * Working with data contributors to understand what types of descriptive fields they can supply for their samples and experiments